clementapa/COTS_detection/README.md

-# Building an object detector to help the Great Barrier Reef :ocean:
+# Building an object detector to protect the Great Barrier Reef :ocean:

 > Author : Clément Apavou